xriss/timecake/readme.md

 GPIO pins and to a network so we can squirt code across remotely.

-To build code, which currently just flashes the screen backlight to prove something is running.
+To build code, My plan is to get as far as some sort of watch display so far it looks like we can do most things at the hardware level.

 1. `./apts.sh`